sdsc/geo-roll/README.md

 The rgdal R library depends on the gdal and proj installation The compile order in src/linux.mk enforces these last two dependencies

+The path to R is /opt/R/bin/R
+The path to the library install directory is: /opt/R/local/lib

+These paths are set when the r-modules package builds

 ## Building